 Who is most likely to get hurt in one of these incidents?
 While anyone can suffer serious or life-threatening injuries in a zipline accident, children under the age of 10 account for about 45% of all injuries, and those injuries often are serious ones, involving head injuries or broken bones.Common Types of Zip line Injuries

 What are some of the most common injuries affecting those injured in zipline accidents?
 The zipline accident study, which appeared in the American Journal of Emergency Medicine, notes that most zipline injuries happen when a person falls or crashes into an object while riding the zipline.
 Since zipline structures send riders at very high speeds, collisions with tree or other objects, as well as falls from heights, can be devastating.
+A zipline injury attorney can help San Diego residents evaluate the scope of their harm.
 Some of the most common injuries include:

 - Strains; and